tbeckenhauer/tbeckenhauer.github.io/_style_guides/naming-casing-conventions.markdown

         - VFAT, FAT32 which is basically always used with long filename support, NTFS, HFS Plus, APFS
       - Non-case-preserving
         - FAT12, FAT16 only when without long filename support.
-  - Is your programming language case insentive?
+  - Is your programming language case insensitive?
     - ABAP
     - Ada
     - BASIC (most of them)